FHA Streamline Refinance | Requirements 2021

 In addition to the upfront mortgage insurance, which is a one-time fee, there is also monthly mortgage insurance.
 The amount of monthly mortgage insurance that you pay depends on the value of your home and the date that you purchased it.

-On April 9, 2012, upfront and monthly premuims increased.
+On April 9, 2012, upfront and monthly premiums increased.

 Loans with terms greater than 15 years: